 Faced with a mid-mission catastrophe or a significantly different environment from the one originally expected, it is often impossible for a system to complete its original task; hence, classical methods of adaptation and robustness — focused on adapting the system’s control capabilities to meet its original objective — will fail.
 My research develops methods that recognize whether the original task can be completed, choose an alternative task if it cannot, and ensure that the system completes the chosen task.

-My group’s recent work introduces a guaranteed reachable set of a partially unknown system as the set of all states reachable for every system consistent with partial knowledge about new system dynamics.
-Underapproximating the guaranteed reachable set by exploiting the knowledge of the system’s reachable set prior to the adverse event and/or partial knowledge of the new system dynamics allows us to quickly determine tasks that the system can certifiably reach, even before we know how to reach them.
-In order to determine how to reach them, the system necessarily needs to learn at least a model of the local system dynamics.
-Our previous work on myopic control aims to continually relearn local system dynamics by applying short-time “test inputs”.
-Using this method, we have shown that even a significantly damaged aircraft can remain in the air.
-The following video, made by Steven Carr from UT Austin, shows a high-fidelity simulation of a Boeing 747-200 which lost 33% of its right wing, controlled using myopic control.
+My group’s work introduced a guaranteed reachable set of a partially unknown system as the set of all states reachable for every system consistent with partial knowledge about new system dynamics.
+Underapproximating the guaranteed reachable set by exploiting the knowledge of the system’s reachable set prior to the adverse event and/or partial knowledge of the new system dynamics allows us to quickly determine tasks that the system can certifiably complete, even before we know how to complete them.
+After determining such a task, the remaining challenge is to perform online learning and adaptation to drive the system to succeed at its new mission.

-Our work in this area spans across domains: one recent line of work seeks to optimally plan a fast and reliable routes for vehicles or public transit passengers, given a priori joint probability distributions on travel times between stops and online data from all transit vehicles.
-Another focuses on optimally planning a control strategy of an extraterrestrial rover based on information collected from an orbiter prior to the mission and real-time sensor data.
-The video below, made by LEADCAT’s Pranay Thangeda, illustrates the difference in online learning of system dynamics between an agent that learns solely from the outcomes of its actions and an agent that also collects and uses side information about similarity between dynamics in different areas.
+Keeping with the extraterrestrial lander effort — in this case a rover operating on a model of the lunar surface — the video below, also made by Pranay Thangeda, illustrates the difference in online learning of system dynamics between an agent that learns solely from the outcomes of its actions and an agent that also collects and uses side information about similarity between dynamics in different areas.

 Behavior Inference, Supervision, and Deception